wandb/weave/docs/docs/guides/cookbooks/llamaindex_rag_ncert/evaluation.md

 ## Building an Evaluation Dataset

-We built an evaluation dataset by scraping a question bank of solved question-answer pairs of the Flamigo textbook from [LearnCBSE](https://www.learncbse.in/chapter-wise-important-questions-class-12-english/).
+We build an evaluation dataset by scraping a question bank of solved question-answer pairs of the Flamigo textbook from [LearnCBSE](https://www.learncbse.in/chapter-wise-important-questions-class-12-english/).
 The dataset consists of 358 question-answer pairs corresponding to the 8 chapters from our knowledge base in the following format:

 ```python
 {